Who is this book for?

 Everything you need to have

 The slip-box focuses on the model: Focus on essentials, don’t complicate things unnecessarily.
 If you have a pen and paper, editor, slip-box, reference system at hand, you are ready to go.

 Writing is the only thing that matters

 Studying done properly is research.
 There is no such thing as private knowledge.
-An idea kept private is as good as one you never had.
+An idea kept private is as good as the one you never had.
 To make something public means to write it down so it can be read.

-Even if you decide to never write a single line of manuscript, you will improve your reading, thinking and other intellectual skills just by doing everything as if nothing counts other than writing.
+Even if you decide to never write a single line of manuscript, you will improve your reading, thinking, and other intellectual skills just by doing everything as if nothing counts other than writing.

 Simplicity is paramount

 It is often believed that big transformations have to start with an equally big idea.
 But, it is the simplicity of the idea that makes it so powerful.